hashicorp/terraform/website/docs/language/settings/backends/http.html.md

 # http

-**Kind: Standard (with optional locking)**

 Stores the state using a simple [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) client.

 State will be fetched via GET, updated via POST, and purged with DELETE.
 The method used for updating is configurable.

+This backend optionally supports [state locking](/docs/language/state/locking.html).
 When locking support is enabled it will use LOCK and UNLOCK requests providing the lock info in the body.
 The endpoint should return a 423: Locked or 409: Conflict with the holding lock info when it's already taken, 200: OK for success.
 Any other status will be considered an error.
 The ID of the holding lock info will be added as a query parameter to state updates requests.

 ## Example Usage